 8. Persistent Drug Cravings

-The “high” effects associated with narcotic drug abuse have a psychological impact on a person in terms of how he or she perceives the benefits of the drug.
+The “high” associated with narcotic drug abuse has a psychological impact on a person in terms of how he or she perceives the benefits of the drug.
 People who use drugs on the job or within social situations soon come to associate their ability to handle these encounters with the effects of the drug.

 These effects cause users to crave the drug, and with ongoing drug use, cravings grow more intense over time.

-Call 800-934-1582(Who Answers?) toll free for help overcoming a narcotics addiction today.
+Call 800-934-1582(Sponsored) toll-free for help overcoming a narcotics addiction today.

 9. Refusing to Acknowledge the Problem

 The longer a person engages in narcotic drug abuse, the more important drug use becomes in his or her life.
 After a certain point, a person’s inability to acknowledge the negative consequences brought on by drug use turns into outright denial that a problem exists.
-This denial will persist in the face of declining physical and mental health regardless of what friends and family have to say.
+This denial will persist in the face of declining physical and mental health, often regardless of what friends and family have to say.

 10. Addiction